Green Keys Sustainability Action Plan

-Monroe County is ground zero for experiencing the impacts of global climate change and sea level rise.
-Along the chain of islands that barely juts above the sea, many streets already are flooding numerous times throughout the year from extreme fall and spring tides.
+Monroe County is ground zero for experiencing the impacts of global climate change and sea-level rise.
+Along the chain of islands that is barely above the sea, many streets experience flooding times throughout the year especially from extreme fall and spring high tides, commonly referred to as king tides.

-Habitat for wildlife that once was high and dry continues to be encroached with seawater.
-Rising seas already have begun to affect some roads and other County infrastructure, as well as some homes and businesses – and will continue to do so into the future.
+Habitat for wildlife that once was high and dry continues to have seawater encroach on the lands.
+Rising seas have begun to affect some roads and other County infrastructure, as well as some homes and businesses – and will continue to do so into the future.

-In 2012, the Board of County Commissioners approved a new position for a sustainability manager, whose job is to address sustainability and climate change issues, manage a comprehensive canal restoration project to improve the County’s water quality and to monitor the solid waste and recycling program to help the Keys become greener and thus more sustainable.
+The Board of County Commissioners approved hiring a sustainability director, now known as the Chief Resilience Officer, in 2012.
+The director’s job is to address sustainability and climate change issues, manage a comprehensive canal restoration project to improve the County’s water quality, and to monitor the solid waste and recycling program to help the Florida Keys become more green and sustainable.

-- Mobile LiDAR data elevation project: We are improving the elevation data on the County’s roads and facilities.
-Before the County can more accurately project the effects of sea level rise on the County’s roads, the County must first have accurate data on the exact elevation of all 300 miles of County roads.
+- Mobile LiDAR data elevation project: The office is improving the elevation data on the County’s roads and facilities.
+Before the County can accurately project the effects of sea-level rise on the County’s roads, the County must first have accurate data on the exact elevation of all 300 miles of County roads.

-- County-wide roads analysis: This project that identifies near-term roads subject to inundation risk, including nuisance flooding, will be solicited in early 2018.
+- Countywide roads analysis: This project, which began in 2018, identifies near-term roads subject to inundation risk, including nuisance flooding.
 The elevation data from the mobile LiDAR work will be used in the engineering analysis phase of this project.

 Canal Restoration Program

 In 2014, Monroe County embarked on a Canal Restoration Program after a study showed that 311 of the 502 canals throughout the island chain did not meet the State’s minimum water quality criteria, and are a source of nutrients and other contaminants to nearshore waters.